 Q: Coral Gardeners is taking on coral reef restoration in waters beyond those of Moorea and the rest of French Polynesia.
 Tell us more about your efforts to expand.

 A: First, it’s important to note how important Moorea and French Polynesia are to us.
 We’re here, we employ locals, at the heart of what we do is give local people a career that protects their own backyard.
-We’ve educated 6,000 local school children who become little coral gardeners, along with fisherman and government officials.
+We’ve educated more than 7,000 people locally, from school children who became little coral gardeners, along with fishermen and government officials.

 And yes, we are expanding.
 We opened our first international branch in Fiji, on Malolo Island, part of the Polynesian Triangle.
 It’s home to the third-largest barrier reef in the world.
 There, we seeded three newly-built nurseries with nearly 11,000 corals, all collected from the wild for their thermal resiliency and biodiversity, focusing on Acropora and Pocillopora — similar to our strategy in French Polynesia.
 In addition, the crew was able to outplant about as many corals, which they rescued from the seafloor to plant back onto reef areas where they will have a better chance to thrive all on their own.